merzlab/QUICK-docs/docs/source/developer-guide.rst

     :height: 294px
     :alt: api

-Starting from version 20.06, QUICK build system compiles the source code and creates static or shared object libraries.
+Starting from version 20.06, the QUICK build system compiles the source code and creates static or shared object libraries.
 Such libraries are then linked to the main QUICK program.
-Assuming that user specifies a prefix (*$installdir*) during the configuration of legacy or CMake builds, libraries will be located inside *$installdir/lib/$buildtype* where *$buildtype* could be *serial*, *mpi* or *cuda*.
+Assuming that a user specifies a prefix (*$installdir*) during the configuration of legacy or CMake builds, libraries will be located inside *$installdir/lib*.

+In the case of the **legacy build system**, there will be subdirectories *$installdir/lib/$buildtype* where *buildtype* could be *serial*, *mpi* or *cuda*.
 Required .mod or header files can be found inside *$QUICK_HOME/include/$buildtype*.

+In the case of the **CMake build system** the libraries will be in directory *$installdir/lib*.
+Depending on the type of build, there will be the serial library *libquick.so* and any of CUDA and MPI enabled libraries *libquick_cuda.so*, *libquick_mpi.so*, and *libquick_mpi_cuda.so*.
+The corresponding module files are located in build type specific subdirectories of *$installdir/include/libxc* and *$installdir/include/quick*.

-It is possible to link QUICK libraries into external MM programs and obtain HF/DFT energies, gradients and point charge gradients through the Fortran 90 QUICK API and perform QM/MM calculations.
+It is possible to link QUICK libraries into external programs to obtain HF/DFT energies, gradients and point charge gradients through the Fortran 90 QUICK API.
+This is useful for example for MM programs to perform QM/MM calculations.
 We will explain the usage of the API with an example.

 Let us consider a simple system containing a water molecule surrounded by 3 point charges.
 We now create the